A World of Pro-Sapiens

-The origins of the technology that ultimately became MK had its roots in the commercial space industry 2 decades ago.
-MK today is very much up to the challenge of automating rocket science.
+The origins of the technology that ultimately became sapiens had its roots in the commercial space industry 2 decades ago.
+Sapiens today are very much up to the challenge of automating rocket science.

 Space operations is extremely data intensive and the cost of a failure can be astronomical.
 Up until now the expense of a mission control center full of highly trained human operators has been considered acceptable.
 However, today’s burgeoning commercial space industry is changing that equation.

 The Next Generation of Customer Service

 What if, when you call customer support you connect instantly to sapiens that understands want you need and remembers who you are and all your history with the company.